eoas-ubc/eoas-ubc.github.io/docs/fix-list.md

 * professional development: applie lessons learned during OCESE to offer workshops via CTLT on:
   * dashboard development;
   * incorporating dashboards and other interactive opensource resources into learning;
   * opensource resources: building, contributing, using.

 ## Done

 * Executive summary rebuilt
 * "Course Enhancements" top page: Change tables from "goals" to "delivered".
-Use "actions" listed in file `showcase notes 230215.docx`.
+Used "actions" listed in file `showcase notes 230215.docx`.
 * Jupyter / Python install based on EOSC 211 (and maybe EOSC 354).
 Does this include use of condalock?.
 * Project outcomes summary (Executive summary) needs reconfiguring more like the poster and showcase outline.
 Priorities are not efficient, and the whole thing is long winded.
 * Merge "dashboard deployment" onto "Developing dashboards".